PrEP for Women

 Daily Oral PrEP

-In July 2012, the US Food and Drug Administration (FDA) approved the daily use of Truvada (tenofovir disoproxil fumarate plus emtricitabine, or TDF/FTC), an oral (by mouth) medication, as PrEP for sexually active adults at risk of acquiring HIV.
-Truvada is often used as part of combination drug treatment for people living with HIV.
+In July 2012, the US Food and Drug Administration (FDA) approved the daily use of Truvada (tenofovir disoproxil fumarate plus emtricitabine, or TDF/FTC), an oral (by mouth) medication, as PrEP for sexually active adults vulnerable to acquiring HIV.
+Truvada is also used as part of combination drug treatment for people living with HIV.
 This was the first time the FDA approved any medication for the prevention of HIV.
 The FDA has since approved Descovy (tenofovir alafenamide plus emtricitabine or TAF/FTC) for PrEP, but only for people assigned male at birth (cisgender men or transgender women).
-The approval was based on a clinical trial that excluded non-trans women.
+The approval was based on a clinical trial that excluded non-trans (cis) women.
 As a result of pressure from HIV advocates, the company that makes Descovy committed to studying the drug for PrEP in cisgender and young women.

-The World Health Organization (WHO) released updated guidelines in June 2016.
-It now recommends that daily oral PrEP be offered as an additional prevention method to all people at substantial risk of acquiring HIV.
-The WHO has approved the use of Truvada, and Viread (tenofovir disoproxil fumarate) as a component of Truvada, for this purpose.
+The World Health Organization (WHO) released updated guidelines in July 2021.
+It recommends that tenofovir-containing daily oral PrEP be offered as an additional prevention method to all people highly vulnerable to acquiring HIV.
+It also recommends non-daily ("event-driven") oral PrEP for men who have sex with men, and the dapivirine vaginal ring for women in combination with other prevention methods.
 However, each country must individually approve the use of any drug and determine how it will provide that medicine.

 Long-Acting Injectable PrEP